 Explore the Employee Compensation Report

 Building the Employee Compensation report in OpenGov affords new insights into payroll data.
-By uploading actual pay registers to internal OpenGov reports, cities such as McKinney, TX, Sausalito, CA and Red River, NM visualize multiple dimensions of their payroll, such as Pay Codes (Normal Pay, FLSA Overtime, FMLA Leave, Sick Leave Paid, Special Pay, etc.), Employer Paid Benefits and Deductions.
+By uploading actual pay registers to internal OpenGov reports, cities such as McKinney, TX and Sausalito, CA visualize multiple dimensions of their payroll, such as Pay Codes (Normal Pay, FLSA Overtime, FMLA Leave, Sick Leave Paid, Special Pay, etc.), Employer Paid Benefits and Deductions.
 Analyzing employee compensation in OpenGov enables decision makers to:

 - Visualize individual pay history over multiple years to learn who in the organization is paid the most.

 - Discover year-over-year (YoY) payroll trends across Departments.
 Understand where overtime dollars are spent.

 Answering questions such as “How much money did we spend with AT&T in 2012?” or “Have we processed a check for the electrician’s services?” is a daunting task.
 Cities across the U.S. like Bainbridge Island, WA, Huber Heights, OH and Milton, GA bring their check registers to life with the OpenGov Checkbook report and answer questions in seconds that would otherwise take hours.
 Some applications of Checkbook include:

 - Review and share specific payments with Department Heads and Council.
 Drill into the details.

 - Save time.
 Aggregate, visualize, and analyze payments by Vendor, Department, Object, Date to compare program spending and uncover trends.